GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 ## Updating ticket status

 As you work through issues you may need to update the status of the ticket.
-There are two ways to update a ticket:

 1. In the left hand window you can change the ticket status as needed.
 Be sure to save your edit before navigating to another page.
 ![left-hand-update-status.png](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/left-hand-update-status.png)